Rachael has been a My Little Pony fan since Friendship is Magic first debuted. Before that, ponies were just toys.

 But also, the plot was predictable.
 We knew all along that it would involve Tirek and involve the Young Six, and that the Young Six would end up using the Elements of Harmony to defeat the new threat to Equestria.
 I wanted to see them bond with the Elements of Harmony, and perhaps gain ownership of new Elements.
 That would show that the Elements don't belong solely to ponies, and that non-ponies can also be defenders of Equestria.
 But the finale ended pretty abruptly, and was disappointing, because they did not explore any sort of relationship between each of the Young Six and each of the six Elements of Harmony, as they had with the Mane Six in the first season.
 The narrative didn't cause each of the Young Six to have to take an action that tested his or her loyalty, kindness, courage, and so on.
 I wanted to see that.

 Cozy Glow being a twist villain was both obvious and annoying.
-They played her niceness up so much in the beginning of the finale that you can smell "twist villain" coming from a mile away.
+They played her niceness up so much at the beginning of the finale that you can smell "twist villain" coming from a mile away.
 And it seemed to me like they were just copying Zootopia.
 Even in an idealistic world, Cozy Glow had this obvious feel of "they're going for a villain who appears innocent on the surface", and it's a villain type we've seen before.
 And when they make Cozy Glow seem so ridiculously saccharine to begin with, it clearly creates suspicion, when the point of a twist villain is a lack of suspicion on the part of the audience.
 It seemed like Cozy Glow's vindictive jealousy came out of nowhere.
 It wasn't unexpected that she was a villain, but her motivation seemed hastily contrived because they never showed any resentment building up before the finale episodes.
 For an interesting comparison, I suggest the Samurai Jack episode, "Jack and the Warrior Woman", which is a much better example of a twist villain.

 The Final Verdict